Skip to content

 Guest List Formatting & Etiquette:

-- Lists that are typed in Times Roman (or similar)12pt font and emailed as a Word doc (as .doc format) are preferred; lines should be stacked just at they would appear on an addressed envelope.
+- Lists that are typed in Times Roman (or similar)12pt font and emailed as a Word doc (as .doc format) are preferred; lines should be stacked just as they would appear on an addressed envelope.
 (See below).
 I can reformat from an Excel spreadsheet in .xls format (not .xlsx).
 Extra charges may apply if extra time is needed to reformat or convert a document.

-- Note: Please review your list carefully before sending to me.
+- Note: Please review your list carefully before sending it to me.
 I ask that you don’t send me the list too far in advance before I’m ready to start the work, since you’ll probably still be making updates and changes.
 After sending me your list, please send any changes or additions in a separate email (rather than resending an updated entire guest list) and I can note on my hardcopy.
 You can continue to update your own master list; but sending me entire updated guest lists can be confusing.

 - If you have inner and outer envelopes, children’s first names only are on 2nd line for inner envelopes.
 If there are two adults (unmarried couples or the spouse retained her maiden name) names are written on 2 lines, woman’s name first.
 Unmarried couples are not joined by “and”.
 If using outer envelopes only, children’s names are written on 2nd line.
 Adult children over 18 living at home should get their own invitation.